rafalpienkowski/rafalpienkowski.github.io/posts/2020/04/my-ddd-journey-01.md

 For some time, I have an interest in the Domain-Driven Desing.
 In my case, it didn't come from DDD's popularity nor something called CV-Driven development.
 Trust me or not, I want to write quality software, and I believe that DDD is the right (but the only one) technique to achieve that.

 From some time, I want to write something about this technique.
 I warn you that I don't consider myself as a DDD expert.
 There are a lot of smarter than me in this business.
-After all, I decided to describe how is my adventure with DDD looks like.
+After all, I decided to describe how is my adventure with DDD looks like (as you can image the cover photo presents how the journey looked like).
 I want to show my subjective point of view.
 I want to share things which caused me problems, my failures and some wins.
 I could be pleasant if I could share your experience with me.
 It would be rapt if I inspire you or if you could take a lesson from my failures.
 In the end, Domain-Driven Design is a highly effective technique.
 In my opinion it worth to make an effort and get familiar with it.

 I think that it's not so hard to catch the main idea of DDD.
 I like the definition of DDD which I have written by  [Margaret Rouse](https://whatis.techtarget.com/definition/domain-driven-design):